matyasselmeci/docs/docs/data/external-oasis-repos.md

 Prior to creation, the repository administrator will need to make two decisions:

--   **Select a repository name**; typically, this is derived from the VO or project's name and ends in `opensciencegrid.org`.
-For example, the NoVA VO runs the repository `nova.opensciencegrid.org`.
+-   **Select a repository name**; typically, this is derived from the collaboration or project's name and ends in `opensciencegrid.org`.
+For example, the NoVA collaboration runs the repository `nova.opensciencegrid.org`.
 For this section, we will use `<EXAMPLE.OPENSCIENCEGRID.ORG>`.
 -   **Select a repository owner**: Software publication will need to run by a non-`root` Unix user account; for this document, we will use `<LIBRARIAN>` as the account name of the repository owner.